-Can I roll closing costs into the loan amount?
+Can I roll closing costs into a USDA loan?

 Yes, as long as the property appraises for more than the purchase price and the DTI isn’t exceeded as a result.
 You can also use seller concessions or a lender credit to cover closing costs.

 Is there mortgage insurance on a USDA loan?